-If you want a guaranteed failure free finish on a weatherboard house that is more than 40 years old – strip the paint on the weatherboards back to bare timber, re-prime with A102-00 Duralon Acrylic Primer Undercoat, or similar premium acrylic primer, and apply two coats of premium acrylic paint, such as A119 House Paint, A096 Duraglo or A103 Duragard in your chosen colour.
+If you want a failure free finish on a weatherboard house that is more than 40 years old – strip the paint on the weatherboards back to bare timber, re-prime with Protective Paints 8310-100 Duralon Alkyd Undercoat and apply two coats of Protective Paints premium acrylic paint, such as A119 House Paint, A096 Duraglo or A103 Duragard in your chosen colour.

 Undercoats containing white lead were still being used until the mid 1970s.
-Prior to 1960 white paints usually contained white lead.
+Prior to 1960 most white enamel paints contained white lead.

 When repainting old houses with a build up of aged oil based paint test the old paint for lead.
 If lead is found, follow OSH recommended working practices.